 Adams Farm, Walpole

 Adams Farm in Walpole, MA consists of town owned conservation land supplemented by New England Forestry Foundation and Norfolk County Agricultural School land.
 In total there are over 700 acres in this protected parcel.
 700 acres and at least 70 great trails to ride on.
 There are a few old woods and farm roads.
 But most of the trails at Adams Farm are flat and flow through the trees like a clever fox leading a pack of dogs to exhaustion.
 The singletrack trails rarely go straight for more than a few hundred feet before you're looping around a tree and heading back in the other direction.
 On group rides you'll often see your buddies coming back at you only a few yards away.
 What would be mass confusion is mitigated by a map.
 The main trails are marked out with color coded markers, while the minor trails have faint white dots sprayed on the trees.
 Expect to spend a lot of time exploring the trails at Adams Farm, and expect to have a lot of fun doing it.
-Here's a track for one of my rides at Adams.

-A better map can be purchased for a dollar at the main kiosk.
-Most of the Farm's trails do not show up on the map but they are fairly well defined and you'll have a good time exploring.
+Many of the Farm's trails do not show up on the map but they are fairly well defined and you'll have a good time exploring.
 The Kiosk map is a ggod reference for when you're reaching the end of an exploratory ride and are looking for a quick way back to the parking lot.